pepud/quickersorting/README.md

 As you can see, multi-threading drastically changed the speed of resolving the algorithm without occurring in memory problems.

 I tried to make the program even faster creating as much threads as I could but 4 or 5 threads are optimal for the speed because threads are expensive and creating more than 5 can eventually slow down the process even more so in some cases could be kinda conunterproductive.
+I also strongly recommend to use multi-threading only when a large amount of elements are present in an array because as I said earlier, it can slow down the algorithm.

 ## Contributions